akorkovelos/agrodem/README.md

 > cd ..\agrodem
 ```

-In order to be able to run the agrodem model (agrodem.ipynb) you should install all necessary packages. "agrodem_environment.ylm" contains all of these and can be easily set up by creating a new virtual environment using:
+In order to be able to run the agrodem model (agrodem.ipynb) you should install all necessary packages. "agrodem_environment.yml" contains all of these and can be easily set up by creating a new virtual environment using:

 ```
-conda env create --name agrodem_run --file agrodem_environment.ylm
+conda env create --name agrodem_run --file agrodem_environment.yml
 ```

 This might take a while..
 When complete, activate the virtual environment using: